libertysciencecenter/exh-useful-scripts/README.md

 watchdog-scripts
 ================

-Various watchdog scripts for keep programs running on different os platforms
+Example scripts for each OS to keep a program running.